Habibu-Ahmad/Deepfake_Detection/README.md

 The dataset used in this project is a **large, real-world deepfake dataset** collected from various internet sources.
 It contains compressed `.tar.gz` archives hosting thousands of facial images extracted from videos.
 The dataset is publicly available on Hugging Face:
 🔗 [WildDeepfake on Hugging Face](https://huggingface.co/datasets/xingjunm/WildDeepfake/tree/main/deepfake_in_the_wild)

-Custom preprocessing scripts were developed to:
+A custom preprocessing pipeline was implemented to:
-- Extract `.png` images from `.tar.gz` archives
+-  Extract .png images from Hugging Face’s .tar.gz archives
-- Organize and clean the images into labeled directories
+-  Organize and clean the images into labeled directories and
-- Extract six meaningful image-based features:
+-  Compute six image-based features (entropy, blur, noise, keypoints, blobs, and phase unwrapping).
-  - Entropy
-  - Blur
-  - Noise
-  - Keypoints
-  - Blobs
-  - Phase unwrapping

-These features were compiled into a structured dataset for machine learning models.
+  The resulting structured dataset was used to train and evaluate machine learning models.

 ---